 - 4. False reporting of bullying.
-Students who make false reports of bullying will be subjected to discipline. - 5.
-Knowingly causing bodily harm to another person; - 6.
-Threatening another person with bodily injury; - 7.
+Students who intentionally make false reports of bullying will be subject to discipline. - 5.
+Knowingly causing or threatening to cause bodily harm to another person; - 6.
 Use of an object as a weapon; Any object that is used to threaten, harm, or harass another may be considered a weapon.
 This includes but is not limited to padlocks, pens, pencils, laser pointers, jewelry and so on.
-Intentional injury to another may result in a report to the police as well as discipline by the school.
-This violation may subject a student to expulsion. - 8.
-Possessing a firearm or any other object that is readily usable as a weapon or is dangerous to others (such as fireworks) - 9.
+Intentional injury to another may result in a report to the police as well as discipline by the school. - 7.
+Possessing a firearm or any other object that is readily usable as a weapon or is dangerous to others (such as fireworks) - 3.
 Any student who is found to possess a firearm, deadly weapon, destructive device, or other weapon (as defined in Board Policy 5772) on school property, including school buses and other school transportation, shall be reported immediately to law enforcement officials.
-It will make no difference whether or not the weapon belongs to someone else unless the student can provide convincing evidence that the weapon was placed in the student's possession without his knowledge.
+It will make no difference whether or not the weapon belongs to someone else unless the student can provide convincing evidence that the weapon was placed in the student's possession without their knowledge.
 If it can be confirmed that a weapon belonged to a student other than the one who possessed the weapon, that student shall also be subject to the same disciplinary action.

 A weapon includes conventional objects like guns, pellet guns, knives, or club type implements.
 It may also include any toy that is presented as a real weapon or reacted to as a real weapon.
 Criminal charges may be filed for this violation.
-Possession of a weapon may subject a student to expulsion.